teodesian/Selenium-Remote-Driver/README.md

 ### with a standalone server

-Download the standalone server and have it running on port 4444; then the following should start up Firefox for you:
+Download the standalone server and have it running on port 4444:

+    $ java -jar selenium-server-standalone-X.XX.X.jar

+Then the following should start up Firefox for you:

 #### Locally